[Featured Image Description: Book cover for ‘Lila and the Crow’]

 Understand your hetero-normative privilege

-Your child will have a trans friend, classmate, co-worker, or spouse one day.
-Get in front of the bigotry other kids and daycare providers are filling them with before they say (or do) something hurtful to a non-binary, trans, or gender-fluid kid.
+Your child will have (or be!) a trans friend, classmate, co-worker, or spouse one day.
+Get in front of the bigotry other kids and daycare providers are filling them with before they say something hurtful to a non-binary, trans, or gender-fluid kid.
 ASAP.

 You might also like: Teaching Kids About The Gender Spectrum – Kids Books For Squeamish Parents